 We expect that the SNF-CNN approach will be able to achieve better results in DDI prediction by a better dataset that has less missed or false information about drug pairs.
 For future work, it is recommended that drugs and their features always be collected from the latest version of DrugBank.

 Three-classes data is an attempt to improve expression and problem solving over two-classes data.
 However, three-classes data does not have sufficient biological significance and provides limited biological information.
 This means that predicting the type of DDI can be useful, but it is not clear at what stage of the pharmacokinetic or pharmacodynamic stages this DDI occurred.
 Therefore, it is suggested to collect datasets with degressive and enhancive labels from each of the pharmacokinetic and pharmacodynamic steps.
 In this case, more meaningful models in terms of pharmacology and machine learning may be designed and built.
 Results from these models will more important to pharmacists and will be more useful for further steps with human health aim.

+Aa future work, authors are also evaluating the possibility of extending this work by combining it it with the results achieved within Smart4Health project regarding pharmacogenomics for personalized health [c] in order to study DDIs mechanisms in specific patient profiles and contribute for the development of personalized treatment schemes.

 Appendix